midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 };

 type InitActions = {
+  /**
+   * Take transaction, add necessary inputs and outputs to remove imbalances from it, returning a transaction ready for submission
+   */
   balanceTransaction(tx: string): Promise<{tx: string}>;
+  /**
-  makeTransfer(desiredOutputs: DesiredOutput[]): Promise<{tx: string}>;
+   * Initialize a transfer transaction with desired outputs */ makeTransfer(desiredOutputs: DesiredOutput[]): Promise<{tx: string}>;
+  /**
+   * Initialize a transaction with unbalanced intent containing desired inputs and outputs.
-  makeIntent(intentId: number | "random", desiredInputs: DesiredInput[], desiredOutputs: DesiredOutput[]): Promise<{tx: string}>;
+   * Primary use-case for this method is to create a transaction, which inits a swap */ makeIntent(intentId: number | "random", desiredInputs: DesiredInput[], desiredOutputs: DesiredOutput[]): Promise<{tx: string}>;
+  /**
-  signData(data: string, options?: SignDataOptions): Promise<{ data: string; signature: string }>;
+   * Sign provided data using key specified in the options */ signData(data: string, options?: SignDataOptions): Promise<{ data: string; signature: string }>;
 };